TonyGnk/CarOpsJavaProject/README.md

-# 🚗 CarOps - Automotive Workshop Management System
+# 🚗 CarOps - Automotive Workshop Operation System

 CarOps is a software project aimed at improving the efficiency and revenue of a hypothetical automotive workshop.
 This repository contains the code and documentation for the development of the CarOps information system.